zyedidia/micro/runtime/help/plugins.md

 * `Loc(x, y int) Loc`: returns a new `Loc` struct

+* `WorkingDirectory() string`: returns a rooted path name to the current working directory

-* `JoinPaths(dir... string) string` combines multiple directories to a full path
+* `JoinPaths(dir... string) string`: combines multiple directories to a full path

-* `DirectoryName(path string)` returns all but the last element of path ,typically the path's directory
+* `DirectoryName(path string)`: returns all but the last element of path ,typically the path's directory

 * `GetOption(name string)`: returns the value of the requested option